Leeds Castle Restaurant

 The starters arrived and they were delicious.
 I must admit, I was slightly jealous of my other half’s salmon when it arrived, but he did let me try it and it was cooked to perfection.
 My goats’ cheese fondant was lovely tasting, perhaps a little heavy for a fondant (although I’m not a fondant expert) but it went really well with the fruity puree.
 I also glanced over at the couple behind us, they’d gone for the roasted wild wood pigeon and this looked nice too.

-On to mains and in traditional Great British style, we ordered Shepherd Pie (me) and Fish and Chips (him).
+On to mains and we ordered Shepherd Pie (me) and Fish and Chips (him).

 The Shepherd’s Pie was shoulder meat, braised for 16 hours and was so tender that a baby could have chewed it.
 It was nestled with peas and small chopped carrots and topped with a creamy mash and a rather indulgent layer of cheese.
 I never put cheese on our Shepherd’s Pie so this was extra naughty/nice.
 The pie was served with seasonal veg.